sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-javascript/README.md

   : "Not attending, with regrets"
 ```

-These are important in React because JSX doesn't support other forms of conditional logic.
+These are important in React because JSX doesn't support many other forms of conditional logic such as a `if`/`else` and `switch`.

 ## Additional Resources